zamsyt/plov/README.md

 Sub-commands:

-`flatten` - combines the images in layers.txt and returns in 1:1 format as flat.png
+`flatten` - combines the images listed in layers.txt and returns in 1:1 format as flat.png

 `explode <filename.png>` - Converts a 1:1 template image into the 3:1 overlay format